Press enter to see results or esc to cancel.

 Does Health Insurance Cover TCM?

-TCM continues to achieve great strides in Hong Kong, with the city’s first state-funded Chinese Medicine Hospital to be opened in 2024.
 Due to its increasing popularity in the city, many health insurance providers have started to implement insurance coverage benefits for traditional Chinese medicine in some plans.

-The key thing to be aware of here is that plans that do cover TCM may not cover all forms of TCM.
+The key thing to be aware of is that plans that do cover TCM may not cover all forms of TCM.
 For example, one plan will cover acupuncture and herbal medicine, but won’t cover visits to Qigong practitioners, while another plan may only cover acupuncture.

 Beyond that, plans often have a limit to the number of visits they will cover or the cost for each treatment.
 It would be beneficial to read the coverage documentation that came with your plan before you seek out any care from a Chinese medicine practitioner.

-If you are looking for a new health insurance plan and will be visiting a TCM practitioner this year, visit our plans page to learn more about our plans and book a meeting.
 With our health insurance experts here in Hong Kong, we can help you find a plan that meets your coverage needs.
 You can visit our site for free plan comparisons or a free quote today.

 Senior Content Creator at Pacific Prime Hong Kong